modir/using-laminas-framework-book/version2/docs/skeleton.md

 php composer.phar development-enable
 ~~~

-I> The development mode is typically used when you *develop* your application.
+> The development mode is typically used when you *develop* your application.
 When you enable the development
-I> mode additional "development" configuration files are created in your web application's `config` directory.
+> mode additional "development" configuration files are created in your web application's `config` directory.
 In this
-I> mode your application may optionally load additional "development" modules.
+> mode your application may optionally load additional "development" modules.
 Configuration caching
-I> is also disabled in this mode allowing you to change your website's configuration files and see the changes immediately.
+> is also disabled in this mode allowing you to change your website's configuration files and see the changes immediately.
-I>
+>
-I> Once you have finished the development, you can enable the *production* mode by typing the following:
+> Once you have finished the development, you can enable the *production* mode by typing the following:
-I>
+>
-I> `php composer.phar development-disable`
+> `php composer.phar development-disable`

 Congratulations!
 The hard work is done.
 Now let's look inside the `helloworld` directory.